dodecaphonic/dodecaphonic.github.io/_posts/2022-02-02-confident-ruby-in-the-presence-of-nil.markdown

   pure (fixIt nations companies citizens)
 ```

 Since it's syntax, we can only approximate it ([dry-monads][drymonadsmaybe] has its take), which requires a bit of infrastructure.
-Considering that might prove excessive, we can also rely either on it being an `Applicative Functor`, as well as on combinators that remove the boilerplate:
+Considering that might prove excessive, we can also rely on it being an `Applicative Functor`, as well as on combinators that remove the boilerplate:

 ```haskell
 -- As an Applicative Functor